 Berkshire Museum: Letters To The Editor

 A collection of Letters to the Editor on the topic of the Berkshire Museum's "New Vision" and a plan to sell 40 works of art.
-The letters are listed in chronological order, based on the date the letters appeared in the paper.
+The letters are listed in reverse chronological order, based on the date the letters appeared in the paper.

 Letter: Museum will link past, present, future